-If there’s an area to avoid here, it’s the slums at the outskirts of city, where extremely poor people live.
+If there’s an area to avoid here, it’s the slums on the outskirts of the city, where extremely poor people live.

-- Airports - Hamad International is the busiest international airport of Doha.
+Hamad International is the busiest international airport in Doha.
 In 2014, it replaced the former Doha International Airport as Qatar's principal airport.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Doha, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Doha, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Doha Weather Averages (Temperatures)